vijaysrajan/Decision-trees_CART_sketch/docs/01_high_level_architecture.md

 │                 ThetaSketch_not_clicked),           │            pos AND not_clicked)
 │     ...                                            │
 │   },                                               │
-│   'negative': {        # Key from config: 'target_no' OR computed from 'total'
+│   'negative': {        # Key from config: 'target_no' OR contains sketch for feature presence of absence without target specification in case of one-vs-all
 │     'total': ThetaSketch,                          │  ← Negative/Total class
 │     'age>30': (ThetaSketch_present,                │  ← Tuple: (neg/all AND age>30,
 │                ThetaSketch_absent),                 │            neg/all AND age<=30)